 - Plan for all your medical needs: Making a list of your medications is an important step.
 You should also consider how you’ll charge and use your medical or assistive devices.

 Consider discussing your disaster preparedness plan with your doctor and visit Ready.gov for more information on how people with disabilities can best prepare to survive a natural disaster.

 Recovering From Natural Disasters

-Post-natural disaster, the most important consideration is safety and well-being.
-When things have stabilized and events of the emergency have subsided, cleanup can begin in the community.
-When it’s time to rebuild, consider the help you can provide to your neighbors, your insurance coverage and what your options are for alternative financial assistance.
+After a natural disaster strikes, the most important consideration is safety and well-being.
+When the situation has stabilized and the emergency has subsided, the cleanup can begin.
+Make a plan that focuses on how to recover after a natural disaster.
+Review your insurance coverage and your options for financial assistance.

 Secure Your Belongings

-Identity theft is common during natural disasters, and it’s vital to protect your personal information immediately after an emergency.
-First, get in touch with creditors and report any lost credit cards.
-Next, destroy documentation with personal information found during cleanup in your community so identity thieves can’t use it for their own purposes.
+Identity theft is common after natural disasters.
+It’s vital to protect your personal information after an emergency.
+First, get in touch with your creditors and report any lost credit cards or bank cards.
+Next, destroy documentation with personal information found during the cleanup.
 Consider placing a 3-month fraud alert with the three major credit bureaus – Equifax®, Experian™ and TransUnion®.